 - An aggregator must have a board-approved policy for handling and disposing of customer grievances, along with providing the name and contact details of its Grievance Redressal Officer on its website and at their place of business.
 Furthermore, an internal mechanism for monitoring and evaluating processes, systems, procedures, controls, and strong authentication measures to secure customer data must also exist within an aggregator’s organization.

-- Additionally, an aggregator must not disclose their customers’ financial information to any third party and must avoid engaging in activities deemed harmful to the public interest.
+- Additionally, an aggregator must not disclose its customers’ financial information to any third party and must avoid engaging in activities that are deemed harmful to the public interest.
 Furthermore, they must adopt a Citizen’s Charter which ensures customer rights are upheld – cutting off financial information of customers before their consent has been obtained is also prohibited – furthermore, they should use their resources exclusively for this activity and employ an IT infrastructure capable of handling the large volume of data they will be required to store and transfer along with having a solid business plan and financial foundation in place – otherwise they risk becoming insolvent and going bankrupt.

 Eligibility

 To qualify as an NBFC-AA, one must meet specific eligibility requirements.
-These include having adequate resources and financial wherewithal; adequate capital structure; appropriate promoters; a leverage ratio not exceeding 7; having an appropriate IT infrastructure that protects customer financial data securely and does not share it without prior customer permission; being capable of offering an array of services – credit, wealth management advice, investment offers; as well as future services powered by artificial intelligence like robo banking (robo banking).
+These include having adequate resources and financial wherewithal; adequate capital structure; appropriate promoters; a leverage ratio not exceeding 7; having a proper IT infrastructure that protects customer financial data securely and does not share it without prior customer permission; being capable of offering an array of services – credit, wealth management advice, investment offers; as well as future services powered by artificial intelligence like robo banking (robo banking).

 To be eligible to become an NBFC-AA license holder, one must meet specific criteria: